paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Jane main page](/images/hugo_themes/jane_main.png)](/images/hugo_themes/jane_main.png)

-Classy simplicity, pure text of highest quality - that's what Jane theme is about.
+Classy simplicity, a pure text of highest quality - that's what Jane theme is about.

 ### Navigation

 [![Jane tags page](/images/hugo_themes/jane_tags.png)](/images/hugo_themes/jane_tags.png)

-Tags looks exactly like you expect them to look like, but a slightly better.
+Tags look exactly like you expect them to look like, but a slightly better.

 ### Single page

 [![Jane single post page](/images/hugo_themes/jane_single_post.png)](/images/hugo_themes/jane_single_post.png)

-I've chose another post to take screenshot from because that's something worth seeing: that colors choice is best you could find.
-Posts which use a lot of formatting, quotes, images and code blocks shine in this theme, author definitely have a good taste which we might benefit from.
-Disqus comments supported, but hidden by "Show Disqus Comments" button not to distract you from the content itself.
+I've chosen another post to take the screenshot from because that's something worth seeing: that colors choice is best you could find.
+Posts which use a lot of formatting, quotes, images and code blocks shine in this theme, the author definitely has a good taste which we might benefit from.
+Disqus comments supported but hidden by "Show Disqus Comments" button not to distract you from the content itself.
 No related articles block but it would be redundant on this text celebration.

 ---